 about starting a blog wasn’t easy but it was fun.
 I’d head over to a public library almost every night and patiently read about getting a domain, using social media to reach out to others, how to get themes on WordPress, so on so forth.

 And because I still am not confident enough, I didn’t want to share my blog with my friends and family yet, I told myself I’d do it when I’m ready and confident enough.
-Funnily, this blog is supposed to share how i’ve been doing but it seems like I’ve taken a different direction and I’m just happy doing what I’m doing – writing for myself and for other people instead.
-But of course there are a couple of really close friends who know about this blog and have been really supportive, thank you <3
+Funnily, this blog is supposed to share how I’ve been doing but it seems like I’ve taken a different direction and I’m just happy doing what I’m doing – writing for myself and for other people instead, it’s fun to use great writing tools like Copymatic ai too, I’ll start creating a lot more content in the near future.

 My first step